UiPath/codedautomations-samples/README.md

 # Coded Automations Samples
+- `ASPNET.Sample` - ASP.NET Core integration example with coded automations, demonstrating how to work with ASP.NET Core applications
+- `CodedExcelDemo` - an example on how to use Excel coded automations
+- `CodedPowerPointDemo` - demonstrates PowerPoint coded automations including slide manipulation, text addition, formatting, and file operations
+- `CodedWordDemo` - Word document automation examples showing document handling, picture insertion, data table insertion, and macro execution
+- `CrossXamlInteroperability` - showcases interoperability between coded automations and XAML workflows
 - `Form.CrossBrowser.Tests` - cross-browser tests using UiPath's UIAutomation package in coded automations
+- `GenerateTestData` - an example on how to use testing activities to generate synthetic test data
+- `GenerateTwoFactorAuthenticationCode` - generates TOTP (Time-based One-Time Password) codes for two-factor authentication using HMAC-SHA1
+- `Interoperability` - demonstrates how to perform workflow invocations between coded automations and UiPath low-code workflows
 - `PythonSeleniumTestsInteroperability` - showcases interoperability with Selenium tests written in Python. [more info](https://github.com/UiPath/codedautomations-samples/tree/main/PythonSeleniumTestsInteroperability)
-- `Interoperability` - demonstrates how to perform workflow invocations between coded automations and UiPath low-code workflows
 - `RandomQueueGenerator` - uses the Orchestrator API to create a new queue and fills it with queue items using random data
-- `GenerateTestData` - an example on how to use testing activities to generate synthetic test data
 - `SAP_WinGUI_Coded_Automation_Project` - SAP WinGUI automation example using coded automation
-- `CodedExcelDemo` - an example on how to use Excel coded automations